909zamora/first_assignment/README.md

 It is not indicative of a future successful campaign within the same range.

 - What are some other possible tables and/or graphs that we could create?
-We could create a a secondary axis on the outcomes based on goal to show the amount of data point in that range.
+We could create a a secondary axis on the outcomes based on goal to show the amount of data points in that range.
 That way, we are more confident on the success rate because it is backed up by multiple data points instead of a few that really skew the graph.